Ornithischia: Evolution

+The phylogenetic analysis of Norman and colleagues in 2022 recovered the members of Silesauridae as forming an ancestral grade within Ornithischia even with the inclusion of Chilesaurus, supporting the earlier results of Müller and Garcia and their evolutionary trends for early ornithischian anatomy.
+Norman and colleagues used Prionodontia over both Saphornithischia and Genasauria, since all were recovered as encompassing the same node.
+The earliest ornithischians under this reconstruction were faunivorous, as seen by Lewisuchus, which has typical teeth like theropods.
+Serrations on teeth become larger for taxa more derived than Asilisaurus, the development of a cingulum in teeth is seen in Technosaurus and later ornithischians, the lower jaw becomes more elongate in taxa above Silesaurus, and core ornithischians are united by the pubic bone angling backwards, and the modification of the ankle joint.

 Palaeoecology

 Ornithischians shifted from bipedal to quadrupedal posture at least three times in their evolutionary history and it has been shown primitive members may have been capable of both forms of movement.

 Most ornithischians were herbivorous.
 In fact, most of the unifying characters of Ornithischia are thought to be related to this herbivory.
-For example, the shift to an opisthopubic pelvis is thought to be related to the development of a large stomach or stomachs and gut which would allow ornithischians to digest plant matter better.
+For example, the shift to an opisthopubic pelvis is thought to be related to the development of a large stomach or stomachs and gut which would allow ornithischians to more effectively digest plant matter.
 The smallest known ornithischian is Fruitadens haagarorum.
 The largest Fruitadens individuals reached just 65–75 cm.
 Previously, only carnivorous, saurischian theropods were known to reach such small sizes.
 At the other end of the spectrum, the largest known ornithischians reach about 15 meters (smaller than the largest saurischians).

 However, not all ornithischians were strictly herbivorous.
 Some groups, like the heterodontosaurids, were likely omnivores.
 At least one species of ankylosaurian, Liaoningosaurus paradoxus, appears to have been at least partially carnivorous, with hooked claws, fork-like teeth, and stomach contents suggesting that it may have fed on fish.
+The members of Genasauria were primarily herbivores.
+Genasaurians most often had their head at the level of one meter, which suggests they were feeding primarily on "ground-level plants such as ferns, cycads, and other herbaceous gymnosperms."

 There is strong evidence that some ornithischians lived in herds.
 This evidence consists of multiple bone beds where large numbers of individuals of the same species and of different age groups died simultaneously.